 The “baby blues” have always been viewed as a normal part of the postpartum period.
-Usually starting between the third and fifth day after delivery, feelings of mild depression, crying spells, anxiety, irritability, and mood swings occur in as many as 85% of women.
-Because this expected phase of mothering is so common, and usually resolves after a few days without any intervention, health care professionals often ignored these symptoms, and left the new mothers and families to deal with it on their own.
+Usually starting between the third and fifth day after delivery mild signs of postpartum depression such as, crying spells, anxiety, irritability and mood swings occur in as many as 85% of women.
+Because this expected phase of mothering is so common, and usually resolves after a few days without any intervention, health care professionals often ignored these signs of postpartum depression, and left the new mothers and families to deal with it on their own.

 In the past few years, mothers and doctors have become more aware of the high incidence of postpartum blues.
 They are realizing that often the “blues” are much more than a temporary normal phase that “every mother goes through.”
 Some mothers will continue into a more severe depression that, if ignored and untreated, can have severe consequences for the new mother and baby.

 Postpartum Depression occurs in 10 to 15 percent of deliveries.
 It is much more than the standard “baby blues” discussed above.
 Most cases begin within the first few weeks after delivery, but onset can be delayed for several months.
 Signs of postpartum depression include:

 - Depressed mood